dgusoff/blog/email-sharepoint-group-from-flow/README.md

 ## Test the Flow
 Now everything is wired up, and we can test this out.
-Since we have an HTTP-triggered Flow, we can use Fiddler or Postman to execure requests directly to the Flow.
+Since we have an HTTP-triggered Flow, we can use Fiddler or Postman to execute requests directly to the Flow.
 I like to use the VS Code "REST Client" extension (https://marketplace.visualstudio.com/items?itemName=humao.rest-client) since it's easy to use and I almost always have VS Code up and running anyway.
 We can grab the URL from the HTTP Trigger definition:

 ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/email-sharepoint-group-from-flow/get-url.png "Get Flow URL")